Ramnck/beer-detection/README.md

-# pivo-detection
+# beer-detection

-Detection model for detecting pivo (beer) objects in images.
+Detection model for detecting beer in images.
 Easily load and use the pretrained model with PyTorch Hub.

 ---